enzofrancescaHM/RoomXRNative/readme.md

 ## In Progress:
-- GUI redesign in glassmorphism or similar
-- save config to internal storage
+- Save usb option to the persistent memory